o-kakade/o-kakade.github.io/_tabs/about.md

 - Build projects showcasing various approaches to solve [Parallel Computing Problems](https://github.com/o-kakade/parallel-computing).

 # 2017
 - Begin MSc.
-Computer Science at RIT.
+Computer Science at [Rochester Institute of Technology](https://www.rit.edu).

 # 2016
-- Graduated with Bachelor of Engineering - Computer Engineering from University of Pune, India.
+- Graduated with Bachelor of Engineering - Computer Engineering from [University of Pune](http://unipune.ac.in), India.

 <!-- > **Note**: Add Markdown syntax content to file `_tabs/about.md` and it will show up on this page. -->